-"Pharmaceutical Drug Regulation and Mortality: Evidence from E-cigarettes" (with Michael Pesko) Under Review
+"Pharmaceutical Drug Regulation and Mortality: Evidence from E-cigarettes" (with Michael Pesko) Submitted to RESTUD

 Media Highlights: Marginal Revolution, Vox, National Affairs